Skip to Main Content

 Government reports (including Parliamentary Papers)

 Government reports are a useful source of authoritative information, facts and figures.
 They are produced on a vast range of subjects (e.g. economics, education, health, social issues, technology).
-They may result from Royal Commissions, Commissions of Inquiry, and other special committees, or be annual and other reports regularly released by different government departments and agencies.
+Reports may result from Royal Commissions, Commissions of Inquiry, and other special committees.
+There are also annual and other types of reports regularly released by different government departments and agencies.

-• From mid 1990s+, yes the majority of Australian government reports are available online.
+• From mid 1990s+, the majority of Australian government reports are available online.

 See the links below.

-Please contact our Library staff if you need help with locating specific publications.
+Please contact Library staff if you need help with locating specific publications.

 Useful starting points